atmospheric lapse rate (s) (noun)

 , atmospheric lapse rates (pl)

-1. The environmental rate of decrease with height for an atmospheric variable.
+The environmental rate of decrease with height for an atmospheric variable or temperature: The atmospheric lapse rate

 While most often applied to the earth's atmosphere, the concept can be extended to any gravitationally supported ball of gas.

-2. The rate of decrease of temperature with elevation in the atmosphere.
+In other words, the atmospheric lapse rate involves the decrease of temperature with elevation in the atmosphere.

 In astronomy, (formerly) a gravitationally collapsed star; now referred to as a "black hole".